GuyWhoCode/sb-guide/README.md

 # sb-guide
-The resting place of the Skyblock Guide Discord Bot.
+The resting place of the Skyblock Community Guide Discord Bot.
+Developed by Mason.